Listing faces of polytopes: Introduction

 \subsection{Efficient Gray code algorithms}

 Several of our aforementioned results yield new and efficient Gray code algorithms for listing various combinatorial objects.
-Specifically, the constructions for establishing Hamiltonian cycles in the cover graphs of face lattices of hypercubes, permutahedra, $B$-permutahedra and associahedra (Theorems~\ref{thm:LQ-HC}, \ref{thm:LPi-HC}, \ref{thm:LPib-HC}, \ref{thm:LAsso-HC}, respectively) can be turned straightforwardly into loopless algorithms to compute those cycles, i.e., they work in optimal time~$\cO(1)$ per visited vertex.
-In particular, from the permutahedron we obtain a loopless Gray code algorithm for listing all ordered set partitions of~$[n]$, where consecutive partitions differ in either merging or splitting two sets in the partition; see Figure~\ref{fig:hc-cube-perm}~(b2)--(b4).
+Specifically, the constructions for establishing Hamiltonian cycles in the cover graphs of face lattices of hypercubes, permutahedra, $B$-permutahedra, associahedra and cyclic polytopes (Theorems~\ref{thm:LQ-HC}, \ref{thm:LPi-HC}, \ref{thm:LPib-HC}, \ref{thm:LAsso-HC} and~\ref{thm:cyclic} respectively) can be turned straightforwardly into loopless algorithms to compute those cycles, i.e., they work in optimal time~$\cO(1)$ per visited vertex.
+Furthermore, the algorithms only store the currently visited vertex in memory, plus a few additional data structures.
+In particular, from the permutahedron we obtain a loopless Gray code algorithm for listing all ordered set partitions of~$[n]$, where consecutive partitions differ in either merging or splitting two adjacent sets/blocks in the ordered partition; see Figure~\ref{fig:hc-cube-perm}~(b2)--(b4).
 Furthermore, from the associahedron we obtain a loopless Gray code algorithm for listing all dissections of a convex $n$-gon, where consecutive dissections differ in either adding or removing a single diagonal; see Figure~\ref{fig:hc-asso}.
-Our algorithms only store the currently visited vertex in memory, plus a few additional data structures, and we prepared implementations of those algorithms in C++.
+Implementations of the latter two Gray codes in C++ are available for download and experimentation on the Combinatorial Object Server website~\cite{cos_part} and~\cite{cos_kary}, respectively.

-The facet-Hamiltonian cycle in the $B$-permutahedron constructed in the proof of Conjecture~\ref{conj:bperm} (Theorem~\ref{thm:BPi-fHC}) also translates to a polynomial-time and-space algorithm for computing it.
+The construction of a facet-Hamiltonian cycle in the $B$-permutahedron described in the proof of Conjecture~\ref{conj:bperm} (Theorem~\ref{thm:BPi-fHC}) also translates to a polynomial-time and -space algorithm for computing the cycle.
+An implementation in C++ can be found at~\cite{cos_sperm}.